gabrijelokorn/daydiary/docs/project-proposition/README.md

     Before writing to ordinary text files, diaries were written on paper.
 Doing it in a digital form speeds up the process of writing and comes with other features such as erasing, embellishing text, etc.

     Unlike most common applications, Daydiary will be platform (OS) independent and will provide safe diary encryption.
 Daydiary has a unique feature of professional data analysis and it's graphical presentation.
+DayDiary will offer a unique functionality for labeling a diary and adding a graphical effect to it if someone was shown the diary.

     End audience of this project is everyone intenting to write a confidential digital diary.
 Confidentiality and simplicity of this program will convince our audince to use our solution to get their job done.
 - ### Purpose